secure-device-onboard/docs/docs/community.md

 ### Important GitHub Requirements

-A pull request cannot merged until it has passed these status checks:
+A pull request cannot be merged until it has passed these status checks:

 - The build must pass on Jenkins
 - The pull request must be approved by at least two reviewers without any outstanding requests for changes

 ## Reporting Issues

-Report issues using each component's respective github repository.
+Report issues using each component's respective Github repository.

 ## Code of Conduct